 - Karl and Friedrich Brewery – the legendary brewing network has become a living legend for all beer lovers.
-With numerous venues arou8nd the city, Carl and Friedrich brewery brings one of its great spots right next to the Zenit Arena.
+With numerous venues around the city, Karl and Friedrich brewery brings one of its great spots right next to the Gazprom Arena.
 It offers a wide selection of beers, classic Bavarian foods and snack to match your stout, lager or IPA.

-- Food for fitness – simply want to have a light snack or try authentic veggie burger?
+- Food for fitness – want to have a light snack or try authentic veggie burger?
 This venue is right for you.
-Good selection of food offerings, nice atmosphere and affordable prices for those eager to keep fit.
+It has a good selection of meals, nice atmosphere and affordable prices for those eager to keep fit.

-Although you will not find a fan shop right at the Krestovsky Stadium, FC Zenit official stores are located in different districts of St. Petersburg.
+Although you will not find a fan shop right at the Gazprom Arena, FC Zenit official stores are located in different districts of St. Petersburg.
 Go to the official website and check the map with the detailed location of each spot.
-You can also visit the official digital store to buy some sports accessories, inventory, Zenit jerseys and other things related to the club.
+You can also visit the official online store to buy some sports accessories, inventory, Zenit jerseys and other things related to the club.

 Also known as the Northern Capital of Russia, St. Petersburg is a great city from tourists’ perspectives.
 It keeps the rich history of Russian heritage divided into several epochs.
 Here you can come across the biggest cathedrals in the world as well as architectural masterpieces, fortresses, shipyards, museums, expos and more.
 The city offers numerous exploration opportunities for all tastes.

 Visitors can benefit from a range of boat trips to explore the city channels and rivers with the main places of interest including Moika Embankment, the legendary cruiser Aurora and overwhelming bridges of St. Petersburg.
-The average price for such boat trips starts from $12 for a 1.30-hour journey across the channels.
+The average price for such boat trips starts from £9 for a 1.5-hour journey across the channels.

-St. Petersburg hop-on-hop-off tours are another way to explore the main attractions and places of interest including the Nevsky Prospect (the main street), Kazan and St. Isaac’s Cathedrals.
-The price starts from $20.
+St. Petersburg hop-on-hop-off tours are another way to explore the main attractions and places of interest, including the Nevsky Prospect (the main street), Kazan and St. Isaac’s Cathedrals.
+The price starts at £16.
 The tour lasts about 90 minutes.

 The palace and park at Peterhof – also known as the Russian Versailles, this truly majestic place will get you deep into the Russian history highlighting its astonishing constructions and monuments.
 Tourists will be amazed by the gorgeous park and the famous system of fountains, including the truly spectacular Grand Cascade.

 State Hermitage Museum – view the most diverse collection of arts, sculptures, and paintings related to different periods of history.
-From ancient pyramids to works of art by Da Vinci, El Greco, Rubens and others – the museum is the words popular storage of masterpieces.
+From ancient pyramids to works of art by Da Vinci, El Greco, Rubens and others – the museum is a popular storage of masterpieces.

 Nevsky Prospect – the main street of St. Petersburg is the architectural museum itself.
 Walk along the street and come across Alexander Nevsky Monastery, Kupetz Eliseevs store that is still operating, legendary Singer House and other amazing places of interest.